mia-platform/mlp/docs/30_generate.md

 exposing an HTTPS connection for an `Ingress` the keys of the object are always `tls.crt` for the certificate and `tls.key` for the private key.

-The valus can be passed by file or directly in the configuration, but we highly reccomend to use files for avoiding to accidentaly leak sensible data.
+The values can be passed by file or directly in the configuration, but we highly recommend to use files for avoiding to accidentaly leak sensible data.